Skip to main content

 • Select your category then click "Manage Judges".

-Round 1: Each judge will be assigned 30 entries to review and score to identify the truly competitive)
+Round 1: Each entry will be reviewed and scored by at least 3 judges to identify the truly competitive nominations

 Round 2: The entries with the top scores from Round 1 will advance to the second round where all the judges will review and score them (identify the strongest contenders)